 Whether you have a sweet sports car or stylish luxury sedan, nothing adds an extra bit of flair like a rear car spoiler.
-A spoiler doesn't just define your vehicle's curves, but it also helps cut down on drag.
-This can improve your car's traction, handling and overall performance.
-A body shop may overcharge to mount one, but you can save money by installing a spoiler on your own.
-Here are the tools and necessary steps needed to mount a car spoiler.
+This piece not only defines your vehicle's curves, but it also helps cut down on drag, which can improve your car's traction, handling and overall performance.
+A body shop can charge a pretty penny to mount one.
+However, you can save money by installing a rear spoiler on your own.
+Here are the tools and necessary steps to get the job done right.

 What you'll need: